RackHD/docs/docs/rackhd/pollers.rst

 Alerts are published over AMQP:

 - Channel: 'events' (type: topic)
+- Routing Key for SEL: 'poller.alert.sel.\*'
+- Routing Key for SDR: 'poller.alert.sdr.\*'
-- Routing Key: 'poller.alert.\*' (\* is a uuid assigned to the poller graph that processed the alert)
+  (\* is a uuid assigned to the poller graph that processed the alert)

 Sample data for a "sel" alert: